|Nena Smothers (#46780596)|

 Willing to take those of my family lines, extended families & those in our Smothers Tribe DNA project to manage when I run across them.
-I live in NE WA & at this time not available to search cemeteries nor take photos as physical disabilities hinder me in doing so or would do in a heartbeat.
-I will submit various family memorials as the information & gravestone information is gathered & given to me or I am able to do so.
-I gladly help anyone I can, esp along the lines I research to help connect families.
+I am glad to submit various family memorials as the information & gravestone information is gathered & given to me.
+I gladly help anyone I can.
 It is my passion as a genial genealogist to assist others as much as possible.

 ...I like this I saw on a gal's page recently, "Let's make it a goal to add as much information, as we can possibly document, to these memorials."

 Had to snag this from a gal's site.."I enjoy reading contributors Bio's but it's called that for a reason but Not, to use the space to reiterate F-A-G guidelines by a contributor who feels the need to preach to others about how they should make their memorials.
 Believing we are all adults & know the guidelines most all do act accordingly & do not need to be preached at."